“God ordered that the English should cease to be a people”

 William had been granted the blessing of Pope Leo IX for the invasion -thanks, in part, due to William’s early support for Church reforms back in 1049.
 He had a rocky relationship with the Church in Rome initially, but like most other people in his life, William appears to have bullied his way into currying favor.

-In the early years under the heel of Normandy, all of England was remade in the Norman image: the English language was replaced with French -the official courtly language of preference for hundreds of years, the sophistication of Mediterranean Europe was brought to England, and unlike the barbaric raids of the Anglo-Saxons centuries prior, the Normans soon settled in England and intermarried with the people.
+In the early years under the heel of Normandy, all of England was remade in the Norman image: the English language was replaced with French, which was the official courtly language of preference for hundreds of years, and the sophistication of Mediterranean Europe was brought to England.
+Unlike the barbaric raids of the Anglo-Saxons centuries prior, the Normans soon settled in England and intermarried with the people.
 It was not mass genocide, though the Normans were certainly not above reproach.
-Their harshness was the stuff of legends.
-England began to turn its gaze away from the Viking-Scandiniavian people in the North, and now refocused to the French people in the East.
-In 1085, William commissioned the creation of the Domesday Book -an account of his new people, their land, livestock, holdings, headcount, and potential tax revenue.
+Their harshness was the stuff of legend.
+England began to turn its gaze away from the Viking-Scandiniavian people in the North, and now refocused their gaze on France and the continent.
+In 1085, William commissioned the creation of the Domesday Book -a meticulous survey of his new people, their land, livestock, holdings, headcount, and potential tax revenue.
 The methodical nature of the Normans, as a diligent lawyerly people, is remarkably evident in the Domesday Book.

 The Norman era in England has long been remembered as a time of brutal oppression, hence why the phrase “the Norman Yoke” has continued to be used as a rallying cry among rebels.
 William was a vainglorious, unpleasant, and vicious man.
 He was known to sever the hands or feet of his opponents, as well as blinding or terrorizing them.
 William instated an ostensibly Norman government and aristocracy in England and the Anglo-Saxon Chronicle recounts the years of toil and harassment the people faced under the Normans and their looming castles that sprang up throughout the countryside.

-After years of rebellion and infighting, including an infamous feud with his eldest son Robert Curthose, by the end of William’s reign the kingdom had finally settled under Norman overlordship.
+After years of rebellion and infighting, including an infamous feud with his eldest son, Robert Curthose, by the end of William’s reign the kingdom had finally settled under Norman overlordship.
 In August 1087 while campaigning to recover territory from the King of the Franks, William’s horse stumbled and William was crushed against the saddle, causing severe abdominal injuries.
 William was sent to the Convent of St. Gervais near Rouen where he lay dying for several weeks.
 He was attended to only by a clutch of monks.
-Many greatly feared approaching William even those closest to him, but William died in 1087.
+Many people greatly feared approaching William, even those closest to him, while he was dying but William finally gave up the ghost in 1087.
 In his old age, William had grown quite large.
 After his death, monks attempted to force William’s corpulent body into his burial chamber but his cadaver burst open and filled the church with a horrid odor.
-His funeral came to a rapid and unceremonious close for such a formidable warrior-king.
+His funeral came to a rapid and unceremonious end for such a formidable warrior-king.

 William bequeathed the Dukedom of Normandy to his rebellious elder son, Robert, but he saved the Kingship of England for William II (William Rufus).